 Visiting Claremont Landscape Garden with your dog

-Your four-legged friend is welcome to explore Claremont Landscape Garden between October and April.
+Your four-legged friend is welcome to explore Claremont Landscape Garden all year round.
 To help all our visitors have the best possible visit, we simply ask that you adhere to the Countryside Code and keep your dog on a lead at all times.

 Bringing your dog to Claremont

-We welcome well-behaved dogs on short leads between 1 October and 30 April.
+We welcome well-behaved dogs on short leads all year round.
 You'll find a water bowl for your canine friend near the kiosk, and please help yourself to a dog biscuit from the jar.
-Keep an eye out for a trail created specially for dogs and their humans, usually available for several weeks during the autumn.
+As advised by the RSPCA, please don't leave your dog unattended in a car at any time.

 You may not have seen them, but your dog can smell them - Claremont is home to a variety of native animals, including the beautiful roe deer.
 Please help look after the garden's valued wildlife by keeping your dog on a short lead and under close control.